palewire/first-django-admin/docs/index.rst

 .. image:: /_static/hello-newsroom-nones.png

-That's a whole lot of Nones though, and do you really want to go into each page and select the name from a dropdown to assign it?
+That's a whole lot of blanks though, and do you really want to go into each page and select the name from a dropdown to assign it?
 No, you do not.
 Let's make one quick change to the ``admin.py`` file to speed this up.
 We are going to use a feature called ``list_editable`` to make changes directly from the invite list:

 .. code-block:: python
   :emphasize-lines: 7